 Operating expenses are provided by Management based on their experience operating the Community.
-Salaries, wages and employee benefits are assumed to increase 5.5 percent in 2025, 4.5 percent in 2026, and 4.0 percent in each year thereafter during the Projection Period.
+Salaries, wages and employee benefits are assumed to increase 4.0 percent in 2026 and for each year thereafter during the Projection Period.
 Management assumes employee benefits would approximate 26 percent of salaries during the Projection Period.
-Management projects 241 full-time equivalents each year of the Projection Period.
+Management projects 308 full-time equivalents each year of the Projection Period.

 Other operating expenses include Duke Center for Living costs, supplies, accounting and legal, and facilities costs, which include property taxes, insurance, utilities, and other miscellaneous costs.
-Management's projected other operating expenses are based on the experience of the Community and are projected to increase due to changes in occupancies as well as at an average annual rate of 5.5 percent in 2025, 4.5 percent in 2026, and 4.0 percent in each year thereafter during the Projection Period.
+Management's projected other operating expenses are based on the experience of the Community and are projected to increase due to changes in occupancies as well as at an average annual rate of 4.0 percent in 2026 and in each year thereafter during the Projection Period.